From hiring too quickly to poor cash flow management, here are some of the biggest growth mistakes startups make (and how to avoid them).

 7- POP IT IN THE OVEN AND MONITOR

 Like in cooking or baking, results may vary.
-A daily glance at the reports shows us if anything is broken or if there are gaps that need to be filled.
+A daily glance at your client tracking dashboard will let you know if anything is broken or if there are gaps that need to be filled.
 Results may vary, as with any recipe, but if the oven is too hot, turn it down.
 In this case, the temperature knob is like a strategic agile marketing plan.
 If something is not working, then rotate the dial to another setting and get it back on track.

 Once we have some data, we can set benchmark goals.